eureka-network/eureka-sink-rs/tests/commitments/README.md

 Requirements:
 - install `protoc` compiler (https://github.com/protocolbuffers/protobuf/releases) (for building manifest)
 - install or have `substreams` available
+- Plonky2 requires Rust nightly, so code nightly should be set on toolchain

 then build:
 -  the manifest to ingest block headers with